On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Squeezing water from a stone: a deep dive into

 \subsection{When the Lebesgue measure is stationary?}

-Earlier we have reproved the well-known fact that the Lebesgue measure cannot be a stationary measure if $\mu$ has finite support.
+Earlier we have reproved the well-known theorem of J. Bourgain that the Lebesgue measure cannot be a stationary measure if $\mu$ has finite support.
 To understand this case better, we need to look at \eqref{main equation, simp} and observe that $f_\nu$ vanishes, leaving us with vanishing of the following \textbf{Borel series}.

 This immediately proves Corollary \ref{C:main corollary}.1.
-At first glance, it might seem counter-intuitive that the above sum can vanish on the entire disc, but recall the following fundamental fact about Borel series.
+At first glance, it might seem counter-intuitive that the above sum can vanish on the entire disc, but let us recall the following fundamental fact about Borel series.